The Wayfaring Hare Deborah Sheehy

 About me…

 Scottish by birth I have lived and travelled in various countries but returned to Scotland in 2015 to become a full-time artist.
-Since then, I have exhibited in multiple countries, illustrated two children’s books, licensed multiple artworks to Ikea, and won an international illustration award.
+Since then, I have exhibited in multiple countries, illustrated two children’s books, licensed multiple artworks to Ikea, and won an international illustration award with the Society of Children’s Book Writers and Illustrators.

 I am self-taught and have followed a winding and indirect path to becoming a professional artist, which has been, for me, a slower but more interesting route.